Every Utopia Needs an Enemy

 History suggests this is not a reliable strategy.

 What is missing from the conversation is the recognition that both threats share a common structure.
 Both require the dehumanization of an other to sustain themselves.
 Both find, eventually, that Jews make a convenient other — too successful to be victims, too particular to be universal, too attached to their own history to dissolve cleanly into whatever new order is being constructed.
 The progressive dystopia calls this privilege.
-The conservative dystopia calls this disloyalty.
-Different words for the same verdict.
+The conservative dystopia calls this disloyalty. those are both Different words for the same verdict.